top of page

 "As modern as tomorrow".
 One of the holy grail amps of the 20th century, from 1957, this Fender Deluxe 5E3.
 Famous in its own right, this one was also owned by multi-musician and DJ Maxi Jazz.
 God Is A Deluxe ;-).

-Most, dare I say all of us wouldn't think guitars when we think Faithless.
+Most, dare I say, all of us wouldn't think guitars when we think Faithless.
 Turn of the century electronica, yes.
 Insomnia, God Is A DJ, We Come 1, the global dance hits, yes.
 Classic guitars, never.
-But dig deeper, and it turns out that Maxi Jazz, one of the mighty trio behind those hits, was as keen and talented a guitarist and collector as he was rapper, DJ, and motorsports enthusiast (yes, really!).
+But dig deeper, and it turns out that Maxi Jazz, one of the mighty trio behind those hits, was as keen and talented a guitarist and collector as he was rapper, DJ, and petrolhead (yes, really!).
 Sadly, it took his passing in 2022, and the auction of his collection of more than 30 guitars, plus associated gear and awards, for many of us to realise quite what a player and collector he was.
 Check out Bonhams' Maxi Jazz Collection for some of the classic guitars and amps, both vintage and modern, that he played over the years.

 I'm not even sure how much Maxi would have played this Deluxe - though you have to believe he tried it at least a few times!
 The only reason I say that is that it came with the original US 2-pin power cable.
-Which means two things: 1) it needs a voltage transformer to step down the power supply from 240V to 110V and 2), it needs to be earthed to be safely used in the UK Both things now rectified (and, yes, I've kept the original power cable!).
+Which means two things: 1) it needs a voltage transformer to step down the power supply from 240V to 110V and 2) it needed to be earthed to be safely used in the UK Both things now rectified (and, yes, I've kept the original power cable!).
 But both things that would have made it more of an effort (and risk!) to play in the UK.

-Which is a shame, because this amp absolutely sings, just as it did when shipped in 1957.
+And now this amp absolutely sings, just as it did when shipped in 1957.
 The technical reasons for its unique sound and its tendency to slip into glorious warm overdrive at low volumes are well-documented by the experts, and less well-understood by most of us.
 But what we can all do is hear it, and then we understand.
 Throw away your overdrive pedals.
 Unless your Holy Grail is incomprehensibly crystal clear tone, this amp delivers what most of us have been looking for all our lives.
 This is the one.

 See & Hear It In Action